 protected override List<string> UnwantedAttributes { get; set; } = new List<string>() { "class" };

-The control builds the RenderTree
+The control builds the RenderTree in code.

 protected override void BuildRenderTree(RenderTreeBuilder builder) { if (this.Show) { builder.OpenElement(0, this.HtmlTag); if (!string.IsNullOrWhiteSpace(this.CssClass)) builder.AddAttribute(1, "class", this.CssClass); if (Disabled) builder.AddAttribute(2, "disabled"); if (ClickEvent.HasDelegate) builder.AddAttribute(3, "onclick", EventCallback.Factory.Create<MouseEventArgs>(this, ClickEvent)); builder.AddMultipleAttributes(3, this.SplatterAttributes); builder.AddContent(4, ChildContent); builder.CloseElement(); } }